microsoft/aka/README.md

 # aka.ms/commands

+This page lists popular aka.ms links for Microsoft portal pages.

+Here is how it works.
+Open a new tab and type [aka.ms/ad/{command}](https://aka.ms/command) using any of the commands below.

+:rocket: Don't forget to super charge this with the [Address bar search](#search-bar-support) tip below.

 Get to this page by browsing to [aka.ms/commands](https://aka.ms/commands).

-This page lists all aka.ms links for Microsoft Admins portals.

-Here is how it works.
-Open a new tab and type [aka.ms/ad/{command}](https://aka.ms/command)

-Use any of the commands below.

-Don't forget to super charge this with the [Address bar search](#search-bar-support) tip below.

 ## Azure Active Directory - Admins